alfg/AdminCraft/README.md

 Linux Minecraft Server.
 Admincraft is in early, but active development.

 AdminCraft provides the following features:

-* Start, Stop, Restart the Minecraft server.
+- Start, Stop, Restart the Minecraft server
-* Create backups of worlds to a separate location or mounted filesystem.
+- Create backups of worlds to a separate location or mounted filesystem
-* Web Console to monitor server logs
+- Web Console to monitor server logs
-* Ability to chat with users or send manual commands
+- Ability to chat with users or send manual commands
-* Built-in reference for Block/Item Dec codes
+- Built-in reference for Block/Item Dec codes
-* Configure server properties via Web GUI
+- Configure server properties via Web GUI
-* Server Status (Online/Offline/Restarting/Backing Up)
+- Server Status (Online/Offline/Restarting/Backing Up)
-* View User Status (Connected players, Ops, Banned IPs|Players)
+- View User Status (Connected players, Ops, Banned IPs|Players)

 Features in progress for 1.0:

-* Reworking item/block ID reference
+- Reworking item/block ID reference
-* Configure Ops, Whitelisted, Banned Players|IPs via GUI
+- Configure Ops, Whitelisted, Banned Players|IPs via GUI
-* Login sessions, security and support for multiple Admin Users
+- Login sessions, security and support for multiple Admin Users
-* Schedule tasks (such as backing up world every X hours/days)
+- Schedule tasks (such as backing up world every X hours/days)
-* Support for viewing Log History
+- Support for viewing Log History

 Features to add Post 1.0:

-* Support to deploy and administer multiple instances of Minecraft Servers
+- Support to deploy and administer multiple instances of Minecraft Servers
-* Support to deploy AdminCraft on a separate server than the Minecraft Server
+- Support to deploy AdminCraft on a separate server than the Minecraft Server
-* More server and Minecraft monitoring features
+- More server and Minecraft monitoring features

 ## Requirements ##